MusicDin/kubitect/docs/getting-started/getting-started.md

     width="75%">
 </div>

-Let's take a look at the following configuration:
+Let's shift our attention to the following configuration:

 ```yaml title="kubitect.yaml"
 cluster: